izzy1090/searching-reddit/README.md

 The website uses JavaScript, CSS, React/JSX and Next.js as a framework.

-If you would like to use the search engine, please visit the below URL, enter keyword(s) into the search bar at the top and press 'enter' / 'return' or press the magnifying glass on the right (i.e. the search button):
+If you would like to use the search engine, please visit the below URL, enter keyword(s) into the search bar at the top and press 'enter' / 'return' or the magnifying glass on the right (i.e. the search button):

 https://searchingreddit.vercel.app/